vectorgameexperts/Emoji-Script/README.md

 # Google Noto Animation Scraper

 Per the the FAQ section of [Google Noto's Animated Emojis](https://googlefonts.github.io/noto-emoji-animation/),
   > How do I download everything?
   >
   > Currently, there is no way to download the whole set — the world is not ready for that many simultaneously dancing emoji.

-We challenge that statement as the harbingers of a new world order.
-So we made a script to generate a CSV to the file names and download links.
+This is a script to make the world ready.

 [Just want the CSV?](emoji-lotties.csv)